There are tons of nice advice on social media targeting those who have lost their job. I won’t repeat them.

 I also have income insurance and been saving my salary surplus to various safety nets (they're mostly going down 😄).

 But the real investment is in oneself!
 I try my best to catch up with the latest and practice what I've learned.
+I’ve been building with AI (both LLM and SLM as well as MCP), researching, publishing, interviewing, and doing everything I can to stay relevant.
+I’ve actively built a product to deprecate myself (more on that soon but here’s a teaser).
 The goal is to sharpen the axe to land on my feet when push comes to shove.

-Also I have actively kept my life expenses low in order to dodge the lifestyle inflation that locks the middle class to miserable and vulnerable positions.
+I have actively kept my life expenses low in order to dodge the lifestyle inflation that locks the middle class to miserable and vulnerable positions.
 I don’t have big loans and dutifully pay my due every month to reduce the loan.
+That wiggle room buys freedom to do what makes sense for me career-wise, not necessarily what pays best.

 Take advantage of this opportunity and years from now you'll look back with a smile and see the blessing.